 And while they may not have convinced Elon Musk to include lidar in the next wave of Teslas, they have put Velodyne Velarray sensors in a Tesla as a demo for at least one auto show, last year… maybe just to try to get a rise out of Elon.

 Luminar is nowhere near as established as Velodyne, they were started up just in 2012 (when Austin Russell, the founder, was 16) and operated in secret until they got backing from Peter Thiel and some others in 2017. but they do have a deal with Volvo that will have Luminar lidar and software in Volvo cars starting in 2022, intended for autonomous highway driving.
-That merger deal, with Gores Metropoulos, is a couple months behind Velodyne’s in generating “buzz,” but the market reacted positively right away, sending the shares up more than 10% when the deal was announced yesterday.
+That merger deal, with Gores Metropoulos, is a couple months behind Velodyne’s in generating “buzz,” but the market reacted positively right away, sending the shares up more than 10% when the deal was announced in late August.